xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/CompileResult.md

 The `CompileResult` object defines several case classes that represent the signatures of a contract's or script's fields, functions, and events.
 These case classes are used in the `CompileScriptResult` and `CompileContractResult` case classes.

-Overall, this file provides functionality for compiling Alephium smart contracts and scripts, and represents the results of that compilation.
+Overall, this file provides functionality for compiling Oxygenium smart contracts and scripts, and represents the results of that compilation.
 It also provides helper methods for working with bytecode patches.
 ## Questions:
  1. What is the purpose of the `CompileProjectResult` class?
 - `CompileProjectResult` is a case class that holds the results of compiling a project, including a vector of `CompileContractResult` and a vector of `CompileScriptResult`.